 However, when we teach we have a vision…and there is only one group that can tell you honestly if that vision is coming to fruition, and that is the students.
 Student feedback on teaching shouldn’t be a worry…it should be embraced so we can tweak and master our craft even further than we would on our own accord.

 I don’t know one educator that comes up with a lesson where their intent is for it to go poorly.
 Sometimes the classroom throws curveballs though and those lessons flop miserably….I always get the image in my head of when someone loses their grip on an egg and it goes crashing to the kitchen floor and that reaction of just staring at it for a second before the inevitable “Ugh!” and clean up begins.

-(This post may contain affiliate links which won’t change your price but will share some commission.
+(This post may contain affiliate links that won’t change your price but will share some commission.
+As an Amazon Associate, I earn from qualifying purchases.
 Please read our disclosure policy for more information.)

 Really, our classrooms are no different.
 No matter how much we strive to be perfect, we just can’t be.
 We’re human after all, and our job is 100% dependent on the other humans in the room.
 Sometimes there are 12 and sometimes there are 30 and they each have a story.
 The only way we can know those stories is to ask for student feedback.